-Accessory commands enter Therefore the configuration mode has four differents ststates.
-By enter entering a '?' you will see a list list of the available commands in enter
+Therefore the configuration mode has four different states.
+By entering a '?' you will see a list of the available commands in the current mode.

 At start up the General command state is automatically activated.

 Every command can be entered by a single character without <enter>.